To read 400-word biographies of our associates based throughout Europe, click on a country below:

 When Francesco is not busy with work he enjoys cooking for his friends, traveling, reading, or riding his bicycle.
 He loves to relax in the countryside of the pre-Alps close to Lago Maggiore, enjoying quietness and nature.
 Another of his interests is learning about human cultures, spirituality, and personal development.
 Francesco has created an impressive CD collection with music gathered from all over the world.

-*LIDIJA DROBEŽ is an organizational consultant and executive coach for clients in Slovenia, Croatia, and throughout Europe.
-Because of her career in highly diverse settings, she is able to use her cross-cultural sensitivity and grasp of organizational issues to support teams and individuals as they address a variety of leadership challenges.
+*LIDIJA DROBEŽ is a facilitator, organizational consultant, and leadership coach for clients throughout Europe.
+Thanks to a career that has spanned numerous highly diverse markets, she is able to leverage her cross-cultural sensitivity and organizational experience in support of companies, teams, and individuals as they address global leadership and unit-performance challenges.

 Lidija received her first degree in sociology from Ljubljana University.
 She completed an Executive MBA at the IEDC/Bled School of Management, and a four-year postgraduate program in integrative psychotherapy at IPSA Institute in Slovenia.
 Lidija’s coaching accreditation is from Ashridge Business School.
-She is certified as a management developer by the European Foundation for Management Development.
+In addition, she is certified as a management developer by the European Foundation for Management Development.

 Lidija’s career spans more than a quarter century of professional service within a variety of cultural and business/industrial contexts.
 She has lived as well as worked in Europe and the Middle East; her longest international assignments were in Germany, Egypt, and Greece.
-She is fluent in her native Slovenian as well as in English, German, and Croatian/Serbian.
+She is completely fluent in English, German, and Croatian/Serbian as well as her native Slovenian.

 After beginning her career as a media researcher, Lidija joined an airline company and worked in a variety of capacities in Slovenia and abroad.
-After completing her MBA, she spent seven years as a senior HR advisor with Nova LjubljanskaBanka, the largest financial institution in Southeast Europe.
-Her responsibilities included management development, talent management, and corporate culture change.
+After completing her MBA, she spent seven years as a senior HR advisor with the largest financial institution in Southeast Europe, where her responsibilities included management development, talent management, and corporate culture change.

-In 2004 Lidija began her independent career as an organizational consultant and executive coach.
-Her clients have included major global firms such as AT Kearney, AVL, Deloitte, Deutsche Telecom, Novartis, Renault, Johnson & Johnson, and Peugeot Citroën as well as leading companies based in Southeast Europe such as Akrapovic, Gorenje, MOL, Nexe Group, and NIL.
+In 2004 Lidija began her career as an independent facilitator, leadership coach, and organizational consultant.
+Since then, her clients have included major global firms such as AT Kearney, AVL, Deloitte, Deutsche Telecom, Novartis, Renault, Johnson & Johnson, and Peugeot Citroën as well as leading companies based in Southeast Europe such as Akrapovic, Gorenje, MOL, Nexe Group, and NIL.

-Lidija enjoys living in a multicultural family.
-She goes to sea when she needs to refill her energy.
+A resident of Ljubljana, Lidija enjoys being a member of a multicultural family.
+When she needs to refill her energy, she goes to sea.
 She is passionate about discovering new horizons.

-Jérôme’s first professional positions were in businesses based in San Francisco, Saint Petersburg, and Paris.
-More senior positions followed with Citilink Exclusive Personnel in Moscow, then Abvent North America in Montréal and San Francisco.
-In 2002 he became the international programs coordinator at the graduate school Plekhanov Russian Academy of Economics.
+Jérôme’s first professional positions were at junior levels with businesses in San Francisco, Saint Petersburg, and Paris.
+More senior positions followed in Montréal, then Moscow.
+In 2002, he became the international programs coordinator at the graduate school of Plekhanov Academy of Economics.
+Since 2009, he has held the same position at Unicorn College in Prague.

-Also during 2002, Jérôme began working as an independent cross-cultural management consultant.
-In that capacity, he has organized cross-cultural trainings for major global corporations such as Microsoft, Enel, Total, SuperJet International, Leroy-Merlin, NaDom, Auchan, or Ozon.
-In addition, he has been delivering cross-cultural coaching for managers at J.P.
-Morgan, PepsiCo, Danone, Alcoa, Servier, British Petroleum and others.
-Jérôme also is an invited speaker at events organized by the American Chamber of Commerce, the European Association of Businesses, and the Franco-Russian Chamber of Commerce.
+Jérôme began working as an independent cross-cultural management consultant during 2002.
+In that capacity, he has managed numerous team performance trainings throughout Eastern Europe for global corporations such as Microsoft, Enel, Total, SuperJet International, Leroy-Merlin, Unicorn Systems, Auchan, or Ozon.
+In addition, Jérôme has been delivering cross-cultural managerial coaching for leaders at J.P.
+Morgan, PepsiCo, Danone, Alcoa, Servier, British Petroleum, and others.
+His unique blend of academic and business knowledge result in his being consulted by international organizations such as the United Nations and the Swiss Olympic Team.
+Jérôme also is an invited conference speaker at events organized by the Czech Ministry of Foreign Affairs and various Chambers of Commerce.

-Married and the father of two daughters, Jérôme now divides his time between Prague and Moscow, and he often can be found in his native Paris as well.
+Married and the father of two daughters, Jérôme divides his time between Prague and Moscow, and he’s often in his native Paris as well.

-*MICHALE SILLER is an experienced executive/leadership coach, trainer, and speaker.
-He is passionate about supporting executives, owners, and project managers in times of change and uncertainty: to gain clarity for making great decisions; decisively lead teams towards more trust and cooperation; and positively and lastingly influence organizational culture.
+*MICHALE SILLER is an experienced executive/leadership coach, facilitator, trainer, and speaker.
+He supports executives and project managers during times of change and uncertainty, enabling them to gain clarity for making great decisions, to lead teams towards more trust and cooperation, and to influence organizational culture positively and lastingly.

 A native of northern Italy, Michael graduated in performing arts from the Conservatory of Vienna in 2002.
 In 2013, he graduated from the Passion for Coaching Institute (Berlin) as a certified Systemic/Integral Business Coach.
-Soon afterwards, from the Hofstede Center (Helsinki) he gained certification as an Accredited Practitioner of Intercultural Management, and as an Accredited Practitioner of Organizational Culture and Change.
-He also is associated with Hofstede Insights as a coach, trainer, and consultant.
+From the Hofstede Center (Helsinki) soon thereafter, he gained certifications as a Practitioner of Intercultural Management and as a Practitioner of Organizational Culture and Change.
+He retains an association with Hofstede Insights as a coach, trainer, facilitator, and consultant.
 The International Coaching Federation certified Michael as an Associate Certified Coach in 2014, and a Professional Certified Coach in 2017.
-He is fluent in Italian, German, and English.
+Michael works professionally in Italian, German, and English.

 During the first decade of his professional life, Michael was an actor, singer, and dancer.
-Among other venues, he appeared in Austria at the Vienna Volksopera and Bregenz Summerfestival: in Germany at Magdeburg and Festival Baden Baden; in Italy at Teatro Olimpico, Teatro Sistina, Festival Taormina Arte, Festival Versiliana, and Festival Giffoni; in Oman at the Royal Opera House Muscat; and in the U.S. at the Players Theatre and the Washington Opera.
-He also has acted in leading and supporting roles in film and TV.
+Among other venues, he appeared in Austria at the Vienna Volksopera and Bregenz Summerfestival; in Germany at Magdeburg and Festival Baden Baden; in Italy at Teatro Olimpico and Festival Giffoni; in Oman at the Royal Opera House Muscat; and in the U.S. at the Players Theatre and the Washington Opera.

-In 2012 Michael decided to change professions and become a leadership and executive coach, trainer, and speaker.
-In this capacity he works with executives, managers, and business owners to increase performance, lead teams with greater impact, and align strategy with organizational culture.
-His coaching expertise includes transformational leadership, communication skills, intercultural competence, negotiation skills, presentation skills, nonverbal communication, conflict management, time/task management, decision-making, group/team dynamics, systemic thinking, and the assessment and change of organizational culture.
-His clients have included Bayer, Novartis, Adidas, Goodmills, and Siemens.
+In 2012 Michael decided to change professions and become a leadership and executive coach, trainer, facilitator, and speaker.
+In these capacities he works with executives, managers, and business owners to increase their performance and to lead teams with greater impact.
+He facilitates workshops with executive teams to help them improve performance and align strategy with organizational culture.
+His coaching and training/facilitation expertise encompasses transformational leadership, communication skills, leadership development, intercultural competence, negotiation skills, presentation skills, nonverbal communication, conflict management, decision-making, group dynamics, systemic thinking, and the assessment and change of organizational culture.
+His clients have included Bayer, Novartis, Goodmills, Siemens, and the European Aviation Safety Agency.

-Michael also serves as Regional Director for Business Network International (BNI-Vienna), leading 20+ team leaders and managing 15 networking groups with 400+ members.
+Michael also serves as Regional Director for Business Network International (BNI-Vienna), leading 20+ team leaders and managing 400+ members across 15 networking groups.
 For international companies, he regularly delivers keynote addresses on leadership, intercultural challenges, and organizational culture.

 Michael is married and a proud father of two wonderful boys who fill his life with joy and laughter.
 He is passionate about meditation and yoga, and he still sings whenever he can.
 Michael loves to travel and spend time in nature.